 Want a little help figuring out how to set up your plan?
-I have two options available to help you out.
+I have a planner available to help you out.

 The Launch Planner

-My comprehensive Total Launch Planner & Guidebook is a 27-page,in-depth planner that not only takes you through all of the parts of a launch, but also provides links to articles that will take you deeper into each part of the process.
+My Online Business Launch Planner not only takes you through the planning stage of a launch, but also provides links to articles that will take you deeper into each part of the process.
 The planner not only shows you the steps involved in launching, but also explains what they are.

-The beauty of these two planners is that they are easy for anyone to understand.
+The beauty of the planner is that it is easy for anyone to understand.
 There’s no tech to figure out, nothing complex to learn.
-Simply print them out and get to work.
+Simply print it out and get to work.